TRIP LEADERS

 IRENE PASTERNACK

 Bellevue WA –Irene started leading backpacking trips during college and made her living during her 20’s running summer backpacking camps and taking troubled teens on month-long trips in the Cascades.
 Her mom had Parkinson’s, and the two of them led a support group together.
 In her 60s, she rediscovered her love of backpacking and took up ice-skating.
 She is a Feldenkrais Practitioner and Nia teacher, working one-on-one with people with movement challenges to regain comfort and ease and build new skills.
 She teaches several dance and movement improvement classes each week through Northwest Parkinson’s Foundation.
-She discovered Pass to Pass in 2021, was a support hiker on two trips, and is leading two trips this year.
-When not working or on the trail, depending on the season, she can be found roller-skating on trails, practicing with her synchronized ice-skating team, or in her garden.
+She discovered Pass to Pass in 2021 as a support hiker, and started leading trips in 2022.
+She also works for Washington Llamas, leading summer trips in the Cascades and Olympics.
+When not leading llama trips, she can be found ice-skating, running, or in her garden.

 TAKAHIRO SHIGEMITSU